floalazais/VisualNovelInterpreter/README.md

 This means you can have an animated background!
 The fade transition is automatic.

-To set a character **animation** that will be played while talking, use the following **command** :
+To set a character **animation** that will be played while talking, use the following **command**:
 ```
 #set_character center "Snake"::"thinking"
 ```
 It will display at the center of the screen the first sprite of the "thinking" **animation** of the "Snake" character **animation pack**.
 The **animation** will be played when "Snake" will speak.

-The dialog syntax :
+The dialog syntax:
 ```
 >"Snake" center "thinking" center
 	Hmm..
 ```
-is equivalent to :
+is equivalent to:
 ```
 #set_character center "Snake"::"thinking"
 >"Snake" center